 If the UICC clock is already stopped and is not restarted, the terminal may deactivate all the contacts in any order, provided that all signals reach low level before Vcc leaves high level.
-If the UICC clock is already stopped and is restarted before the deactivation sequence, then the deactivation sequence specified in ISO/IEC 7816-3 [11], clause 5.4 shall be followed.
+If the UICC clock is already stopped and is restarted before the deactivation sequence, then the deactivation sequence specified in ISO/IEC 7816-3 [11] shall be followed.

-When Vpp is connected to Vcc, as allowed in the present document for terminals supporting class A operation conditions only, then Vpp shall be activated and deactivated with Vcc, at the time of the Vcc activation/deactivation, as specified in the sequences of ISO/IEC 7816-3 [11], clauses 5.2 and 5.4.
+When Vpp is connected to Vcc, as allowed in the present document for terminals supporting class A operation conditions only, then Vpp shall be activated and deactivated with Vcc, at the time of the Vcc activation/deactivation, as specified in the sequences of ISO/IEC 7816-3 [11].